Welcome to computer science field!

 Here are some important topics that you will want to learn about.
 Please learn them BY THE ORDER.

 - Discrete Mathematics.
 Please read this Kenneth H. Rosen (2012).
 Discrete Mathematics and Its Applications.
-McGraw-Hill book or this Alfred V. Aho and Jeffrey D. Ullman (1994).
+McGraw-Hill book and this Alfred V. Aho and Jeffrey D. Ullman (1994).
 Foundations of Computer Science book (free online version).
-Alternatively, please watch this MIT 6.042J Mathematics for Computer Science course.
+Alternatively, please watch this MIT 6.042J Mathematics for Computer Science course (Textbook).

 - Computer Networks.
 Please read this Andrew S. Tanenbaum and David J. Wetherall (2011).
 Computer Networks.
 Pearson Education book and this James F. Kurose and Keith W. Ross (2021).
 Computer Networking: A Top-Down Approach.
 Pearson book and this Brian Svidergol et al. (2018).
 Mastering Windows Server 2016.
 Wiley book.

 - Computer Architecture.
 Please read this David Harris and Sarah Harris (2013).
 Digital Design and Computer Architecture.
 Elsevier book.